anvith-aki/NPCI_MLOps_DVC-InSession_activity-/Readme.md

 # InSession task - Data tracking/loading using DVC
   In this activity, you will learn how to use DVC (Data Version Control) to manage data efficiently.
-By the end of this task, you will have tracked a dataset using DVC, pushed it to remote storage (Google Drive), and loaded the dataset into a Google Colab notebook using dvc-python-api.
+By the end of this task, you will have tracked a dataset using DVC, pushed it to remote storage (VM), and loaded the dataset into a Google Colab notebook using dvc-python-api.

 ## Task Overview